"Don't surrender your loneliness so quickly. Let it cut more deep."

 Penetrating Boredom

-Boredom and loneliness are not problems to be solved—they are gateways to be penetrated.
+Boredom and loneliness are not problems to solve.
+They are gateways to penetrate.
 The Mature Warrior doesn't run from these feelings but moves through them, discovering what lies on the other side.

 The Bully attacks boredom and loneliness.
 He fills the void with aggression, drama, conflict.
 He creates problems to solve, enemies to fight, anything to avoid the quiet emptiness inside.

 The Wimp collapses into boredom and loneliness.
 He becomes depressed, lethargic, hopeless.
-He uses these feelings as evidence that something is wrong with him, that life is meaningless, that he's broken.
+He uses these feelings as evidence that he's broken, that life is meaningless.

 The Mature Warrior penetrates boredom and loneliness.
 He sits with them, breathes into them, lets them cut deep.
-He discovers that on the other side of boredom is presence.
-On the other side of loneliness is connection to something greater.
+He discovers that on the other side of boredom lives presence.
+On the other side of loneliness lives connection to something greater.

 Don't run from boredom and loneliness.
-Let them season you.
-Let them make your eyes soft and your voice tender.
-Let them show you what you need.
+Let them season us.
+Let them make our eyes soft and our voice tender.
+Let them show us what we need.